Tsumanga-Studios/asyncmongo3/README.md

 * native Replica Set support #16
 * tailable cursors #15

+But also - it hasn't been converted yet so it doesn't work at all in Python 3.
+Watch this space.

 Requirements
 ------------
-The following two python libraries are required
+The following two python libraries are required.

 * [pymongo](http://github.com/mongodb/mongo-python-driver) version 1.9+ for bson library
 * [tornado](http://github.com/facebook/tornado)

+Versions of them exist for Python 3 - use those ones.

 Issues
 ------

-Please report any issues via [github issues](https://github.com/bitly/asyncmongo/issues)
+Please report any issues via [github issues](https://github.com/Tsumanga-Studios/asyncmongo3/issues) But only after branch initial-fixes is merged in.
+Until then, we already know it doesn't work yet.